Spanish Filipinos: Economy

 Prominent Philippine billionaire businessmen are descendants of White Europeans (Spanish) "Peninsulares" and "Criollo" (Insulares) settlers.

-Support from wealthy Hispanic, Chinese, and Indiancommunities in the country has played an important part of helping shape both the economy and traditional identity of the people.
+Support from wealthy Hispanic, Chinese, and Indian communities in the country has played an important part of helping shape both the economy and traditional identity of the people.

 The most successful Hispanic individuals are found in the upper-class society, most of whom are highly educated and are involved in business and economic sectors.

 They support and contribute to some of the Philippines's most important investments in infrastructures such as telecommunication, technology, electricity, water, transport, banking, land economy, tourism, sport and entertainment, shipping trade and marketing.